 Dubai, United Arab Emirates

-Even in one of the wealthiest countries in the world, there are still those who must clean their clothes in a very poor conditions.
+Even in one of the wealthiest countries in the world, there are still those who must clean their clothes under very poor conditions.

-While most of the residents of Dubai have all of the modern conveniences for laundry (and employees to do the work), the laborers who arrive from around the world to build the futuristic city still hand wash laundry in a sink and rely on the hot desert sun to dry the fabric.Continue to 5 of 10 below.
+While most of the residents of Dubai have all of the modern conveniences for laundry (and employees to do the work), the laborers who arrive from around the world to build the futuristic city still handwash laundry in a sink and rely upon the hot desert sun to dry the fabric.Continue to 6 of 15 below.

-This photo taken in 2005 in Dujail, Iraq shows that even during war the need for clean clothes and linens is important to family life.
-For the residents of the occupied country, doing laundry is part the struggle to create normalcy.
+This photo, taken in 2005 in Dujail, Iraq, shows that even during a war the need for clean clothes and linens is important to family life.
+For the residents of the occupied country, doing laundry is a part of the struggle to create normalcy.

-For the American military forces, there is a long history of wartime laundry and our attempts to serve those who protect our freedoms.Continue to 6 of 10 below.
+For the American military forces, there is a long history of wartime laundry and our efforts to serve those who protect our freedoms.Continue to 7 of 15 below.

-Living conditions in China's cities are crowded.
+Living conditions in China's cities are extremely crowded.
 Nearly every apartment in this block of Guangzhou has laundry hanging from the balcony.
-Since space is at a premium, even having a washing machine is a luxury.Continue to 7 of 10 below.
+Since living space is at such a premium, even having a washing machine is a luxury.Continue to 8 of 15 below.